-The woman who initiated the struggle of Greek women to earn equal rights was named the first feminist in the country, Kallirhoe Parren (1861–1940).
+The woman who initiated the struggle of Greek women to earn equal rights, Kallirhoe Parren (1861–1940) is considered the first feminist in the country.
 Establishing the first newspaper for women, Efimeris ton Kyrion (Women’s Journal) in 1887, Parren essentially launched the feminist movement in Greece.
-The first Greek feminist worked closely with European and American women’s movements for equal rights for female citizens, including the right to vote.
+The first Greek feminist worked closely with European and American women’s movements for the establishment of equal rights for female citizens, including the right to vote.

-In 1930, Greek women were given the right to vote, but under two conditions: They had to be older than 30 years and they should have finished grade school.
-The latter was a privilege that few women had at the time.
+In 1930, Greek women were finally granted the right to vote — but only under two conditions: They had to be older than 30 years and they must have finished elementary school.
+The latter was actually a privilege that few women had at the time.

 The first time that Greek women exercised their right to vote was in the municipal elections of February 11, 1934.
-However, in the Athens voter catalogs had only 2,655 ladies registered and only 439 of them actually went to the polls.
+However, the Athens voter rolls had only 2,655 ladies registered and only 439 of them actually went to the polls.

 At the time, for many women of higher social class it was considered unladylike to vote.
-Prominent actress Marika Kotopouli did not want to vote because – as she was saying – voting was only for ugly women and those who did not want to bear children.
+Prominent actress Marika Kotopouli did not want to vote because — as she said — voting was only “for ugly women and those who did not want to bear children.”

-It was after World War II and the Greek Civil War that the issue of women’s rights was discussed again.
-Finally, the right for all women to vote in the parliamentary elections and the right to be elected was granted in May 28, 1952.
-However, women did not go to the polls in November that year because the voter catalogs were not updated.
+It was after World War II and the Greek Civil War that the issue of women’s rights once again came to the fore.
+Finally, the right for all women to vote in parliamentary elections — and the right to be elected — was granted on May 28, 1952.
+However, women did not go to the polls in November that year because the voter rolls had not been updated by that time.

 In 1953, in a repeat election in Thessaloniki, the first female deputy was elected.
-It was Eleni Skoura of the Hellenic Alert party, who, along with Virginia Zanna of the Liberal Party, were the first women candidates for the parliamentary post.
+It was Eleni Skoura of the Hellenic Alert party, who, along with Virginia Zanna of the Liberal Party, were the first women candidates for parliamentary posts.

-In the next election on February 19, 1956, Lina Tsaldari of the National Radical Union (ERE) and Vaso Thanasekou of the Democratic Union managed to be elected to the House.
+In the next election, which took place on February 19, 1956, Lina Tsaldari of the National Radical Union (ERE) and Vaso Thanasekou of the Democratic Union were elected to the House.

 Lina Tsaldari became the first female minister to take over the Ministry of Social Welfare in the Constantin Karamanlis government.
-In the same year the first female mayor, Maria Desylla, was elected in Corfu.
+In the same year, the first female mayor, Maria Desylla, was elected on the island of Corfu.

-The Greek women’s movement achieved its greatest victory when the principle of gender equality was established in the 1975 Constitution.
+The Greek women’s movement unquestionably achieved its greatest victory when the principle of gender equality was established once and for all in the 1975 Constitution.